With just a few weeks away from Polling Day in Singapore, this may be the best time to talk to kids about an important civic right and duty – voting.

 Voting is a way to help a large group of people make decisions.
 For example, you may call for a vote at home to decide what movie to watch during your family movie night.

-When it comes to Elections, people vote to choose their government and leaders.
-This 1 September, Singaporeans will vote for a presidential candidate whom they think is the most suitable head of state for the country.
+When it comes to elections, people vote to choose their government and leaders.
+This 3 May, Singaporeans will vote for members of parliament whom they think can best represent their interests in government.

 Voting is compulsory by law in some countries, and is seen as a civic duty exercised by citizens of the country.
 Having said so, citizens of almost all countries have the right to vote.